What should I do if my community has various needs at the same time?

 If in your project you will be developing an event, like a seminar, retreat, workshop, etc, please take extra care to count the number of participants, the total number of training hours, the number of program hours and include the budget.
 Again, the guide will help you correctly fill out the forms.

-If the staff at the Collection for the Church in Latin America finds that the project is clearly outlined, contains all of the necessary information (including the corresponding support letters) and does not require clarifications, we will write the applicant a letter containing the date that the Subcommittee will evaluate the project.
+If the staff at the Collection for the Church in Latin America finds that the project is clearly outlined, contains all of the necessary information (including the corresponding support letters) and does not require clarifications, we will write the applicant an email containing the date that the subcommittee will evaluate the project.

-Because the staff can not predetermine what the Subcommittee of Bishop's decision will be, we ask that no economic commitments be made with the possibility of receiving aid from us until after you have received notification on whether or not you will receive aid and if so, the amount of your grant.
+Because the staff can not predetermine what the subcommittee's decision will be, we ask that no economic commitments be made with the possibility of receiving aid from us until after you have received notification on whether or not you will receive aid and if so, the amount of your grant.

-The Subcommittee is composed of 7 Bishops that are appointed for a 3 year period.
+The subcommittee is composed of 9 Bishops that are appointed for a 3-year period.

 When will the Subcommittee meet during the year?

-The Bishops meet 3 times during the year in March, June and November.
+The bishops meet 2 times during the year, in June and November.

-How are the funds mailed from the staff to the applicant?
+How are the funds sent from the staff to the applicant?

-For those projects that have been approved either partially or in total, the staff will do a bank transfer, or when this is not possible - a check will be delivered.
+For those projects that have been approved either partially or in total, the staff will do a bank transfer.

 It is important that you fill out the information form very carefully and review it various times.
 The inter-bank transferring systems are so detailed that whatever inconsistency in the information can impede the success of the transaction.

-The funds will be transferred inside of the month following the meeting at which they were approved.
+The funds will be transferred two months following the meeting at which they were approved.

 What should my organization do once it receives the funds?